 To say we can’t feel for one tragedy, because we didn’t express sufficient emotion for all the others, is absurd.
 People expressed emotion over Paris that they did not express for Beirut, or starving children, or sexually abused boys for two reasons.
 One, the media was all over the attack and you couldn’t look away if you tried, and two, we identified more with the people in Paris than we did those in Beirut or in Syria.
 As citizens of the Western world, we relate to other citizens of the Western world.
-Life in Syria, is vastly different from my own and so it is much more difficult for me to identify with people praying in a Mosque, than it is for to identify with people attending a rock show.
+Life in Syria is vastly different from my own and so it is much more difficult for me to identify with the experience of people praying in a Mosque than it is to identify with the experience of people attending a rock show.
 I’ve been to countless rock shows in venues that look just like the Bataclan.
 I’ve driven down the road next to my husband while he spun the Eagles of Death Metal at top volume.
 For fuck’s sake, my most favourite band of all time, the Deftones, had just left the venue before the attacks broke out!
-To say that I should feel the same level of emotion for an attack outside a mosque as I do for an attack on something I spent much of my twenties doing, is ludicrous.
-I am not claiming it’s more sad, or more important… it’s simply that I could see myself at that event and wonder how I would react if I had been there.
-A rock show is vivid for me.
+I can put myself there.
+I am not claiming it’s sadder, or more important… it’s simply that I could see myself at that event and wonder how I would react if I had been there.
+A rock show is vivid to me.
 Leaving a Mosque after prayers?
 Not so much.

 To me, both are equally sad.
 Both deserve equal coverage.
 Both are abhorrent, reprehensible acts committed by cowards whose dogmatic beliefs have no room for valuing life.
 Both are awful.

 Beirut matters.
 Syria is relevant.
-But Paris… well, Paris is relatable to someone like me.
-For me Paris is, simply put, inescapably vivid.
+But Paris… well, Paris is a little bit more relatable to someone like me.
+For me, Paris is, simply put, inescapably vivid.

 2. Anger was expressed that some used this tragedy to promote secular humanism.